zotonic/zotonic/doc/developer-guide/deployment/env.rst

   resizing or URL downloading.

-.. note:: When the variables do not seem to have effect, check
+.. note:: If the variables do not seem to have effect, then check
           ``~/.zotonic/zotonic.config``.
 The above variables are
           overridden by the ones in that file.